guardian/frontend/README.md

 #### Global install permissions errors
 The script installs global npm packages without sudo.
 If you get npm permission errors, follow the guide to using npm without sudo [here](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md).

-###phantomjs permissions errors (OSX)
+###PhantomJS permissions errors (OSX)
-If you get an error about not having permissions to execute phantomjs during `make compile`, your machine is probably set up as managed and you'll need to ask IT to make it unmanaged.
+If you get an error about not having permissions to execute PhantomJS during `make compile`, your machine is probably set up as managed and you'll need to ask IT to make it unmanaged.

 ###File handles - "Too many files open"

 You may run into a "too many files open" error during compilation or reloading.
 You can find out how many file handles you are allowed per process by running `ulimit -n`.
 This can be quite low, e.g. 1024 on linux or 256 on Mac

 ####Linux